A Minimal Interpretation of the Galactic Cosmic-Ray Proton and Helium Spectra from GeV to PeV Energies: Results

-In this scenario, a slight modification to the normalization of the first proton component continues to provide an accurate representation of the data, resulting in only minor changes in the fitted parameters (see Table~\ref{tab:spectral_fits_1}).
-This result demonstrates the robustness of the two-component interpretation when subjected to variations in the low-energy behavior of the second proton component within reasonable limits.
-Otherwise, i.e., a sharper cutoff of the second proton component below TeV energies, would preclude the first proton component spectrum from maintaining a power-law form with a fixed, energy-independent index to account for the gradual hardening observed in the measured proton spectrum above 200~GeV.
+In this scenario, a slight adjustment to the normalization of the first proton component is sufficient to accurately describe the data, resulting in only minor changes to the fitted parameters (see Table~\ref{tab:spectral_fits_1}).
+This demonstrates the robustness of the two-component interpretation with respect to variations in the low-energy behavior of the second proton component.
+In contrast, a sharper low-energy cutoff of the second component would be incompatible with a power-law first component of fixed, energy-independent index, as it would fail to reproduce the gradual hardening observed above $200~\mathrm{GeV}$.

-The parameter values listed in Table~\ref{tab:spectral_fits_1} should be considered as representative examples rather than unique solutions.
+The parameter values listed in Table~\ref{tab:spectral_fits_1} should be regarded as representative examples rather than unique solutions.
 They illustrate the minimal constraints imposed by the observational data.
-Nevertheless, these parameters cannot deviate arbitrarily from the values in Table~\ref{tab:spectral_fits_1} without degrading the fit quality.
-Specifically, both the power-law index and the sharp cutoff of the first component below approximately $100~\mathrm{TeV}$ are tightly constrained by observations.
-The parameters of the second component are well constrained at PeV energies, with the main remaining uncertainty related to its extrapolation to lower energies.
+Nevertheless, significant deviations from these values would degrade the fit quality.
+In particular, both the power-law index and the sharp cutoff of the first component below $\sim 100~\mathrm{TeV}$ are tightly constrained by observations.
+The parameters of the second component are well constrained at PeV energies, with the main remaining uncertainty arising from its extrapolation to lower energies.

-The detailed shape of the spectrum in the multi-PeV range may, however, be influenced by an additional contribution from a third CR proton component at energies of several tens to hundreds of PeV.
-As shown in Fig.\ref{fig2}, the fluxes reported by the IceTop collaboration \citep{IceTop} in this energy range lie significantly above the extrapolation of the two-component spectrum, suggesting the emergence of a new CR proton population.
+The detailed shape of the spectrum in the multi-PeV range may be influenced by an additional contribution from a third CR proton component at energies of several tens to a few hundred PeV.
+As shown in Fig.~\ref{fig2}, the fluxes reported by the IceTop Collaboration \citep{IceTop} in this energy range lie significantly above the extrapolation of the two-component spectrum, suggesting the emergence of a new CR proton component.
 Its origin may be Galactic or extragalactic, but this distinction is not essential for the purposes of this paper.